CCI-MOC/esi-leap/docs/esi-leap-api-ref.md

   * resource_type:
     * A string.
     * This field is required.
   * resource_uuid: the uuid of the resource.
-If using with ironic this would be the node's uuid.
+If using with Ironic this would be the node's uuid.
     * A string.
     * This field is required.
   * start_time: